mroberts1/BOOTSTRA.386/manual/index.md

 # Boston II

 Silicon Valley didn't really become tech center until the 1990s.
 The corporate office is in a neoclassical brick building off Route 128 where everyone still dresses in suits, even on Friday.
-We enter the executive conference room with our duffelbag
+We enter the executive conference room with our duffel bag

-McBride stands up "Chuck, what the hell is that?" as we pull out the butcher paper and rolodex.
+McBride stands up "Chuck, what the hell is that?" as we pull out the butcher paper and Rolodex.
 He looks at me and I respond, "it's our software."

 McBride shakes his hands exasperated, "your software? where's the computer?"